rackerlabs/design-system/_docs/style/focus-states.md

 ## Focusable elements

-This section describes how to style user interface (UI) elements that can be in focus.
+This section describes how to style UI elements that can be in focus.

 {% endcolumn %}